QuadSpinner/Gaea-Docs/reference/Nodes/Adjustment--Sharpen.md

 title: Sharpen
 ---

-nSharpen enhances the edges and small structures of a terrain by making them more prominent.
+Sharpen enhances the edges and small structures of a terrain by making them more prominent.

 | Setting    | Values      | Description                                               |
 | :--------- | :---------- | :-------------------------------------------------------- |